raeleus/skin-composer/README.md

 ### Skin Composer ###

 * Use Skin Composer to create skins for scene2d.ui
-* Version 10A
+* Version 11

 ### Changes ###

-*Fixed incorrect shortcut labels.
-*Moved Welcome Screen button to File menu.
-*Fixed templates not opening.
-*Fixed project files on Neon-UI template.
+*Fixed unable to hide welcome screen setting
+*Enforce using "_data" folder when "Keep resources relative" is selected.
+Solves #20 *Fixed alignment property of the TextField preview having no effect.
+*Fixed renaming a style selects a different style afterwards *Fixed wrong warnings when exporting imported skins *Updated to LibGDX 1.9.6

 ### Contact ###